 In addition to his private practice, Michael is an adjunct professor at the University of Toronto’s Faculty of Law, where he teaches class actions.
 He is also a member of the planning committee for the Osgoode Class Actions Symposium, Canada's premiere class actions conference, and he served as a member of the Law Commission of Ontario's advisory committee on class action reform.
 Michael recently led the class action modules of the 1st Inter-American Training Program on Civil Justice Reform in Santiago, Chile.
 This event was convened by the Justice Studies Centre of the Americas, an organ of the Organization of American States.

 Michael was awarded the Harvey T. Strosberg Prize in Class Actions Law in recognition of his research and writing in this field.
 Most recently, Michael co-authored Class Actions in Canada, a text used in law schools across the country, and Defending Class Actions in Canada, a leading practical resource.
 Michael has been recognized by the Canadian Legal Lexpert Directory as a Leading Lawyer to Watch in the area of class actions.

 Additionally, Michael leads the McCarthy Tétrault team representing the Canadian Civil Liberties Association in its successful challenge to the constitutionality of prolonged solitary confinement in Canadian prisons.
-In 2017 this challenge struck down the legislation that authorizes the use of solitary confinement, and the appeal is currently under reserve.
+In 2017 this challenge struck down the legislation that authorizes the use of solitary confinement, and in 2019 the Court of Appeal for Ontario broadened the finding of unconstitutionality, holding that prolonged solitary confinement amounts to cruel and unusual treatment.
 Michael also serves as the director of McCarthy Tétrault’s initiative to provide pro bono representation on criminal trials and appeals in partnership with the University of Toronto’s Downtown Legal Services legal aid clinic.

 - Co-authored Defending Class Actions in Canada - A Guide for Defendants, (LexisNexis: Toronto, 2015)